Air Canada

-Air Canada is the Canada-based flag carrier and the country’s largest airline, providing scheduled passenger service to more than 180 destinations on six continents.
-The airline operates a fleet of Boeing, Airbus, and Embraer aircraft and is a founding member of the Star Alliance global airline network.
+Air Canada is the Canada-based flag carrier and the country's largest airline, providing scheduled passenger service to more than 200 destinations on six continents.
+The airline operates a fleet of Boeing and Airbus aircraft, with regional services operated through Air Canada Express, and is a founding member of the Star Alliance global airline network.

 What you need to know about Air Canada

 Air Canada customer service is inconsistent in terms of response times and resolution.
-This customer is left without her flight tickets and her money, as Air Canada and Expedia point fingers at each other over who should resolve the issue.
-The airline promised this customer a flight voucher as a refund, but three months later, he is still waiting.
+This customer was left without her flight tickets and her money, as Air Canada and Expedia pointed fingers at each other over who should resolve the issue.
+The airline promised this customer a flight voucher as a refund, but three months later, he was still waiting.
 The airline damaged a passenger’s suitcase, promised compensation, but failed to follow through.
 Air Canada denied this family boarding.
-Air Canada canceled her flight and promised to cover her hotel, but it didn’t.
+Air Canada canceled this reader's flight and promised to cover her hotel, but it didn't.

 How to resolve a problem with Air Canada